Reality check on 5 false claims used to boost Pritzker’s ‘fair tax’

 Reality: Despite billions in increased education funding each year, most of these funds have been diverted from classrooms to pay for pensions.

 During the past 20 years, state education spending, adjusted for inflation, has increased by $5.4 billion annually.
-However, two-thirds of this increase has gone to pensions instead of to classrooms.
-Despite the syphoning of state education funds by pensions, Illinois still spends more per pupil than every Midwestern state except for North Dakota.
-Illinois’ spending yields below average educational outcomes.
-Without structural reforms, a progressive income tax will be a tax for pensions, not for school funding
+However, two-thirds of this increase has gone to pensions instead of classrooms.
+Despite the syphoning of state education funds by pensions, Illinois still spends more per pupil than every Midwestern state except for North Dakota, but yields below average educational outcomes.
+Bloated district-level administration is a major reason why more dollars are not advancing students.
+Without structural reforms, a progressive income tax will be a tax for pensions – not for school funding.

 Reality: This is a false choice.
-We can balance the budget and fund services without paying higher taxes.
+Illinois can balance the budget and fund services without higher taxes.

-We have been paying higher and higher taxes every year.
-Meanwhile, the fiscal condition of the state continues to deteriorate.
-New revenue can’t fix the state’s structural flaws.
+Illinoisans have been paying higher and higher taxes every year.
+Meanwhile, the fiscal condition of the state has continued to sink and the COVID-19 recession is pushing it deeper.
+New revenue can’t fix a broken state system.

-Illinois leaders should learn from past mistakes, but Pritzker constantly presents a false choice to lawmakers and residents.
-The governor claims there are only two ways to close the state’s daunting $3 billion deficit: massive tax hikes or slashing core government services such as education, public safety and social services.
+Illinois leaders should learn from past mistakes instead of constantly presenting a false choice to lawmakers and residents.
+The governor claims there are only three ways to close the state’s daunting $4.6 billion deficit: a federal COVID-19 bailout, massive tax hikes or slashing core government services such as education, public safety and social services.

 That’s not true.
 Another option exists: Illinois can make structural spending reforms to the core cost drivers of its overspending, protect essential services and reduce the tax burden on Illinois residents at the same time.
-The Illinois Policy Institute’s five-year plan, Budget Solutions 2020, could accomplish all three with commonsense reforms that have received bipartisan support in the past.
+The Illinois Policy Institute’s five-year plan, Illinois Forward, could accomplish all three through commonsense reforms that have received bipartisan support in the past.

-Illinois can build a new reality that draws new residents, but political leaders first need to stop claiming they can tax their way to prosperity.
+Illinois can build a new reality that draws new residents and heals injuries sustained during COVID-19, but political leaders first need to stop claiming they can tax their way to prosperity.